postwait/node-amqp/README.md

 Publishes a message to the exchange.
 The `routingKey` argument is a string which helps routing in `topic` and `direct` exchanges.
 The `message` can be either a Buffer or Object.
-A Buffer is used for sending raw bytes; an Object is convereted to JSON.
+A Buffer is used for sending raw bytes; an Object is converted to JSON.

 `options` is an object with any of the following

 - `mandatory`: boolean, default false.
     This flag tells the server how to react if the message cannot be routed to a queue.
 If this flag is set, the server will return an unroutable message with a Return method.
-If this flag is zero, the server silently drops the message.
+If this flag is false, the server silently drops the message.
 - `immediate`: boolean, default false.
     This flag tells the server how to react if the message cannot be routed to a queue consumer immediately.
 If this flag is set, the server will return an undeliverable message with a Return method.
-    If this flag is zero, the server will queue the message, but with no guarantee that it will ever be consumed.
+    If this flag is false, the server will queue the message, but with no guarantee that it will ever be consumed.
-- `contentType`: default 'application/octet-stream'
+- `contentType`: default `'application/octet-stream'`
 - `contentEncoding`: default null.
 - `headers`: default `{}`.
 Arbitrary application-specific message headers.
 - `deliveryMode`: Non-persistent (1) or persistent (2)